Ahmad Mirfendereski: Career

 Mirfendereski was appointed foreign minister to the cabinet led by Shahpour Bakhtiar in January 1979, replacing Abbas Ali Khalatbari in the post.
-His term lasted very short, just 37 days, and ended in February 1979 when an Islamic revolution took place in the country.
-Just before the return of Ayatollah Khomeini to Iran Mirfendereski declared that Iran ended its membership from the CENTO which is considered to be an initiative of the Bakhtiar cabinet to establish positive relations with both Khomeini's Islamist supporters and the leftist groups.
+His term lasted very short, just 37 days, and ended in February 1979 with the Iranian Revolution.
+Just before the Ayatollah Khomeini's return to Iran Mirfendereski declared that Iran ended its membership from the CENTO which is considered to be an initiative of the Bakhtiar cabinet to establish positive relations with both Khomeini's supporters and the leftist groups.
 Karim Sanjabi succeeded Mirfendereski as foreign minister.

 Later years

 After leaving office, Mirfendereski was arrested and put at Qasr prison in Tehran where other senior officials were also detained.
-Then he was freed, and he left Iran and settled in Paris.
+Then he was freed, left Iran and settled in Paris.
 In the exile he joined the National Resistance Movement headed by Bakhtiar.
 In 1984, Mirfendereski declared in Paris that the Shah's cancer had been diagnosed in 1974, six years before his death in Egypt on 27 July 1980 and that it had been kept secret until the revolution.